JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 But how can we be sure that we are serious?
 All we need to do is to commit ourselves to the doing of God's will.
 So what can that mean to a finite, material creature?

-[There follows some comments from the Papers that bear directly on the meaning of the "will of God:"]
+[There follows some comments from the Papers that bear directly on the meaning of the “will of God:”]

 1. The doing of the will of God is nothing more or less than an exhibition of creature willingness to share the inner life with God…Sharing is Godlike—divine.
 2. The imitation of God is the key to perfection; the doing of his will is the secret of survival and of perfection in survival.
 3. Peace in this life, survival in death, perfection in the next life, service in eternity—all these are achieved (in spirit) NOW when the creature personality consents—chooses—to subject the creature will to the Father's will.
 4. This choosing of the Father's will is the spiritual finding of the spirit Father by mortal man.
-5. This choosing does not so much consist in the negation of creature will—"Not my will but yours be done"—as it consists in the creature's positive affirmation: "It is my will that your will be done."
+5. This choosing does not so much consist in the negation of creature will—“Not my will but yours be done”—as it consists in the creature's positive affirmation: “It is my will that your will be done.”

 [But try as we may, we cannot formulate a precise definition nor a set of rules to specify what the will of God actually is.
 Perhaps it is best described in the answer Jesus once gave to a young inquirer:]

-"This was a conference which lasted well into the night, in the course of which the young man requested Jesus to tell him the difference between the will of God and that human mind act of choosing which is also called will.
+“This was a conference which lasted well into the night, in the course of which the young man requested Jesus to tell him the difference between the will of God and that human mind act of choosing which is also called will.
 In substance Jesus said: The will of God is the way of God, partnership with the choice of God in the face of any potential alternative.
 To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true.
 The will of man is the way of man, the sum and substance of that which the mortal chooses to be and do.
-Will is the deliberate choice of a self-conscious being which leads to decision-conduct based on intelligent reflection."
+Will is the deliberate choice of a self-conscious being which leads to decision-conduct based on intelligent reflection.”

 ## Living as Jesus lived—Jesus' task

 "In entering upon the Urantia bestowal, you have voluntarily divested yourself of all extraplanetary support and special assistance such as might be rendered by any creature of your own creation.
 As your created sons of Nebadon are wholly dependent upon you for safe conduct throughout their universe careers, so now must you become wholly and unreservedly dependent upon your Paradise Father for safe conduct throughout the unrevealed vicissitudes of your ensuing mortal career.
 And when you shall have finished this bestowal experience, you will know in very truth the full meaning and the rich significance of that faith-trust which you so unvaryingly require all your creatures to master as a part of their intimate relationship with you as their local universe Creator and Father.

-"Throughout your Urantia bestowal you need be concerned with but one thing, the unbroken communion between you and your Paradise Father; and it will be by the perfection of such a relationship that the world of your bestowal, even all the universe of your creation, will behold a new and more understandable revelation of your Father and my Father, the Universal Father of all."
+“Throughout your Urantia bestowal you need be concerned with but one thing, the unbroken communion between you and your Paradise Father; and it will be by the perfection of such a relationship that the world of your bestowal, even all the universe of your creation, will behold a new and more understandable revelation of your Father and my Father, the Universal Father of all.”

-"Your great mission to be realized and experienced in the mortal incarnation is embraced in your decision to live a life wholeheartedly motivated to do the will of your Paradise Father, thus to reveal God, your Father, in the flesh and especially to the creatures of the flesh ....
-Exhibit in your one short life in the flesh, as it has never before been seen in all Nebadon, the transcendent possibilities attainable by a God-knowing human during the short career of mortal existence."
+“Your great mission to be realized and experienced in the mortal incarnation is embraced in your decision to live a life wholeheartedly motivated to do the will of your Paradise Father, thus to reveal God, your Father, in the flesh and especially to the creatures of the flesh ....
+Exhibit in your one short life in the flesh, as it has never before been seen in all Nebadon, the transcendent possibilities attainable by a God-knowing human during the short career of mortal existence.”

 ## Living as Jesus lived—Our task

 "This gospel of the kingdom belongs to both Jew and gentile, to rich and poor, to free and bond, to male and female, even to the little children.
 And you are all to proclaim this gospel of love and truth by the lives which you live in the flesh.
 You shall love one another with a new and startling affection, even as I have loved you.
 You will serve mankind with a new and amazing devotion, even as I have served you.
 And when men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives, to the finding of eternal salvation.

-"As the Father sent me into this world, even so now send I you.
+“As the Father sent me into this world, even so now send I you.
 You are all called to carry the good news to those who sit in darkness.
 This gospel of the kingdom belongs to all who believe it; it shall not be committed to the custody of mere priests.
 Soon will the Spirit of Truth come upon you, and he shall lead you into all truth.
-Go you, therefore, into all the world preaching this gospel, and lo, I am with you always, even to the end of the ages."
+Go you, therefore, into all the world preaching this gospel, and lo, I am with you always, even to the end of the ages.”
 (Jesus)

-"Your mission to the world is founded on the fact that I lived a God-revealing life among you; on the truth that you and all other men are the sons of God; and it shall consist in the life which you will live among men—the actual and living experience of loving men and serving them, even as I have loved and served you."
+“Your mission to the world is founded on the fact that I lived a God-revealing life among you; on the truth that you and all other men are the sons of God; and it shall consist in the life which you will live among men—the actual and living experience of loving men and serving them, even as I have loved and served you.”
 (Jesus)

 If you give your lives truly to the gospel, you shall live by the gospel.

 Salvation is the free gift of God, but those who are born of the spirit will immediately begin to show forth the fruits of the spirit in loving service to their fellow creatures.
 And the fruits of the divine spirit which are yielded in the lives of spirit-born and God-knowing mortals are: loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace.
 If professed believers bear not these fruits of the divine spirit in their lives, they are dead; the Spirit of Truth is not in them; they are useless branches on the living vine, and they soon will be taken away.

-Jesus had come "to establish and demonstrate a standard of human life for all peoples upon all worlds throughout his entire universe.
-And this standard approached the highest perfection, even the final goodness of the Universal Father"
+Jesus had come “to establish and demonstrate a standard of human life for all peoples upon all worlds throughout his entire universe.
+And this standard approached the highest perfection, even the final goodness of the Universal Father”

 [Note: Living as Jesus lived must commence in the home or, at least, among those who know us best.
 To attempt to live as Jesus lived only when we move outside the home heralds that we are really play-acting.
 And others will soon recognize that our act is a sham, a lie.
 Jesus was not enamored with hypocrisy.]